 2016 RU33 is a very small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 2016 RU33 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2016 RU33 orbits the sun every 379 days (1.04 years), coming as close as 0.80 AU and reaching as far as 1.25 AU from the sun.
-Based on its brightness and the way it reflects light, 2016 RU33 is probably between 0.06 to 0.25 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+Based on its brightness and the way it reflects light, 2016 RU33 is probably between 0.055 to 0.250 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2016 RU33's orbit is 0.02 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an wide berth between this asteroid and Earth at all times.

 2016 RU33 has 15 close approaches predicted in the coming decades: